 ISNI is the ISO certified global standard number for identifying the millions of contributors to creative works and those active in their distribution, including researchers, inventors, writers, artists, visual creators, performers, producers, publishers, aggregators, and more.
-It is part of a family of international standard identifiers that includes identifiers of works, recordings, products and right holders in all repertoires, e.g. DOI, ISAN, ISBN, ISRC, ISSN, ISTC, and ISWC.
+As ISO 27729, it is part of a family of international standard identifiers that includes identifiers of works, recordings, products and right holders in all repertoires, e.g. DOI, ISAN, ISBN, ISRC, ISSN, and ISWC.

-- ISNI holds public records of over 6.8 million identities, including:
+ISNI holds public records of over 11.51 million identities

 ISNI holds public records of over 10.45 million individuals (of which 2.91 million are researchers)

 ISNI holds public records of over 1,062,333 organizations

 The ISNI database is a cross-domain resource with direct contributions from 56 sources